Anthkaal/AI-Coding-assistant-with-Llama3/README.md

 Download and install Ollama from ollama.com.

 3. **Download the Llama3 model:**
+    ```bash
     ollama pull llama3

 4. **Create the AI Coding Assistant model:**

     Ensure you have the Modelfile in the repository.
 Then run:
+    ```bash
     ollama create my-python-assistant -f ./Modelfile

 5.**List your models to confirm:**

+    ```bash
     ollama list

   You should see my-python-assistant listed.

 Usage
 To start using the AI Coding Assistant, you can now run queries against the my-python-assistant model using Ollama's command-line interface or any integrated development environment (IDE) that supports it.